Understanding IPv4 vs IPv6: What Developers Need to Know

 }

-Database Considerations
+Database Storage

-CREATE TABLE connections_v4 (
+CREATE TABLE request_logs (

-id INT PRIMARY KEY,
+id BIGSERIAL PRIMARY KEY,

-ip_address INET NOT NULL
+ip_address INET NOT NULL,

 );

-CREATE TABLE connections_v6 (
+CREATE TABLE request_logs (

-id INT PRIMARY KEY,
+id BIGINT UNSIGNED AUTO_INCREMENT PRIMARY KEY,

-ip_address INET NOT NULL
+ip_address VARBINARY(16) NOT NULL,

 );